-I use jalapenos for pickling, salsas, Mexican dishes, Asian dishes, jelly, bacon wrapped poppers, etc. They are very versatile and the possibilities are endless!
+I use them for pickling, salsas, Mexican dishes, Asian dishes, jelly, bacon wrapped poppers, etc. They are very versatile and the possibilities are endless!

-I picked about 20 small-medium sized jalapenos from my garden for this recipe.
-I LOVE pickled jalapenos.
-I put them on everything.
+I picked 20 small-medium sized for this recipe.
+I LOVE pickled jalapenos so I put them on everything.
 Nachos… pizza… sandwiches… eggs… a fork, straight outta the jar and into my mouth.

 Here’s a fun fact: “El Chapo” leader of the Sinaloa Cartel operated a cannery in Guadalajara producing “Comadre Jalapeños” in order to ship cocaine to the US.

-I don’t mess around when I’m handling hot peppers.
+I don’t mess around with handling hot peppers.
 I always wear gloves.
-Have you every gotten jalapeno oil into your eyes?
+Have you ever gotten jalapeno oil into your eyes?
 Don’t.
 Just don’t.

 I also cover my face.
 Have you ever inhaled fumes from 20 freshly sliced jalapenos?
 Don’t.
 Just don’t.
-Now’s the time to pull out your gas mask.
+Now’s the time to pull out the gas mask.

-Then I put them into a deep pan and cooked them in a vinegar based brine solution.
+Then put them into a deep pan and cook them in a vinegar based brine solution.

 Your kitchen is going to smell… SPICY.
 Yes, spicy is a smell. 😀

-I simmered them in slightly boiling water for about 15-18 minutes until they turned “army green.”
+Simmer in slightly boiling water for about 15-18 minutes until they turn “army green.”

-Then I transferred them to a canning jar.
-The reason I suggest a canning jar is because it’s tempered glass and can withstand the heat.
+Then transfer them to a canning jar.
+The reason I suggest a canning jar is because it’s tempered glass and can withstand the heat…

 “Homemade with love.
 In other words, I licked the spoon and kept using it.”

-Once cooled down I put the jar in the refrigerator.
-You can store these in the fridge for up to two weeks.
-They’ll be gone long before then though…
+Once cooled down put the jar in the refrigerator.
+You can store them in the fridge for up to two weeks BUT they’ll be gone long before then…

 - 20 small to medium sized Jalapenos